 A general rule of thumb with smaller motor boats is that most of the value is in the engine so do make sure you have confidence in what you are buying.
 If necessary, take along a seasoned boater or mechanic for a qualified opinion.

-Don’t forget, you will also need lifejackets before venturing out plus all the other boating paraphernalia we all use such as mooring ropes/shackles/fenders/oars/radio/wet weather gear etc. etc.
+Don’t forget, you will also need lifejackets before venturing out plus all the other boating paraphernalia we all use such as mooring ropes/shackles/fenders/oars for dinghy/radio/wet weather gear etc. etc.

 Also, you need to factor in the cost of getting your boat ashore at the end of the season for anti-fouling (see below), maintenance etc. If your boat is too big to retrieve on a trailer, then you will need to pay for a crane lift-out and storage at one of our local friendly boatyards.